The Faithful: Women of the Bible

-For 15 years, it’s been Xavier Collins’ job to watch his surroundings, to observe and analyze everyone in the vicinity, neutralizing any potential threats.
-And to keep his mouth shut about what he sees and hears.
+For 15 years, it was Xavier Collins’ job to watch his surroundings, to observe and analyze everyone in the vicinity, neutralizing any potential threats.
+And to keep his mouth shut about what he saw and heard.

 Dig they did, deep within the mountains of Colorado.
 Inside, they built a city, Paradise, capable of withstanding the calamity that was coming but only capable of housing 25,000 citizens.
 Xavier was going to be one of those citizens—along with his wife and two children—serving as Cal’s head of security.

 Xavier’s wife, Teri, was out of state when the evacuation orders came.
-And Cal failed to get her on a plane to Paradise.
+Xavier helped get his kids and the president into the bunker.
+But Teri never made it to her plane for Paradise.

-Just who killed the president?
+Societal order in Paradise isn’t much better.
+And in the midst of the chaos come questions: Just who killed the president?
 And why?
-As Xavier digs for answers, more questions are unearthed: What will happen to Paradise now that Cal is gone?
+What will happen to Paradise now that Cal is gone?
 What are Paradise’s leaders—particularly Samantha Redmond, its creator—keeping secret?
-And will Xavier be able to put a stop to whatever nefarious plots are afoot before someone else winds up in a body bag?

 Hulu’s Paradise is a sort of dystopian murder mystery.
 Each episode unveils more clues, keeping viewers engaged as they try to solve the mystery.
 Unfortunately, that means we also encounter a lot of harsh content.

 Language is pretty rough, with multiple uses of the f-word and s-word, not to mention abuses of Jesus’ name.
-There are some sex scenes where we see lots of movement and skin, including a man’s bare rear, though strategically placed limbs and camera angles hide other critical anatomy.
+Some sex scenes show lots of movement and skin, including a man’s bare rear, though strategically placed limbs and camera angles hide other critical anatomy.
 Some extramarital affairs also take place.

 And, being a murder mystery, violence is also prominent in the story.
 When Xavier discovers Cal’s body, it’s surrounded by a pool of blood.
 Flashbacks show us how Xavier got shot saving Cal’s life.
+More bodies drop as the series continues.
 And bit by bit, we begin to see the horrible disaster that wiped humanity from the face of the earth.

 We also face some unique spiritual challenges in Paradise.
-While the city is still being built, a psychiatrist is hired to choose the 25,000 people who will be allowed to survive; she handles it the best she can, but it’s clear that playing God in this way weighs heavily on her.
+When the city was still being built, a psychiatrist was hired to choose the 25,000 who would live there.
+She handled it the best she could, but it’s clear that playing God in this way weighed heavily on her.
+And in Season 2, she’s still trying to correct the mistakes she made.

-Additionally, a child on his deathbed asks his mother if he’s going to heaven.
+In Season 1, a child on his deathbed asks his mother if he’s going to heaven.
 She answers yes, telling him that heaven will be whatever he wants it to be.
 He says he hopes it will be a lot like Earth, just with more mechanical horses, like the kind you see outside grocery stores.
-In response to this, his mother (the lead architect of Paradise) designs Paradise to reflect his image of heaven.
-She tries to make the underground city resemble a real one on the surface, only with more of the kiddie rides he requested.
+In response to this, his mother (the lead architect of Paradise) designed Paradise to reflect his image of heaven.
+She tried to make the underground city resemble a real one on the surface, only with more of the kiddie rides he requested.
+However, that’s seemingly where her spiritual aspirations ended, since many of the actions she’s taken (and continues to take as Season 2 opens) feel self-serving or sociopathic at best.

 The storyline here has far greater stakes than your typical whodunnit.
 But the amount of content takes it to an even greater level of concern for would-be viewers.
 And certainly, nobody who watches this series will think it’s paradise.